riverhuang1107/everai_documentation/Guide/en/FAQ.md

 ## Is it supported to modify the storage path of the data volume in the local environment?

 Support.
 First, you can view the current environment variables of the EverAI platform through `everai config`, including the storage path of the data volume in the local environment.
+Take the display results in the Linux environment as an example:

 ```bash
 EVERAI_HOME /root/.cache/everai